Augustin007/anremithrl-s-guide-to-earendor/Timeline/11 The Age of Harmony/Campaigns/5420-c Shadows of Divinity/Shadows of Divinity.md

 [[Isendra]]
 [[Jean]]

 I need my notes!
-I am missing so many.
+I am missing so many characters!

 Three years after _Echoes_.
 Colossus, William, Lady Black, Gallio, Krag, and Faust are caught in the whirlwind of politics, war, and magic as they attempt to stave off the end of the world.